thomasmore-dn/ai-docker-IshaanVijayPuniya/ai-docker-IshaanVijayPuniya/README.md

 There are 2 docker containers

-flask
-nginx
-flasks is the python backend with a ML model and nginx is the server
+app server
+train backend ai model

 Model I used for this: My Own Movie genre classficiation